MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-pretasks.md

   ```

 > [!NOTE]
-> Cleanup of ETL can require several hours to complete.
+> Clean up of ETL can require several hours to complete.

 ## Remove Agents from pending management